EmpiresCommunity/ECSProjectiles/README.md

 You will certainly need modify code if you want to use this for your game.

 ## Quickstart
-After enabling the plugin go to project settings and take note of the new ECS projectiles section.
+After enabling the plugin go to project settings and take note of the new MegaFLECS sections.
 In here you can add the prepacked ECSmodules to the list of enabled modules.

+**Important**: The projectile subsystem needs to have a AECSProjectilesNiagaraManagerBP set in the ECSProjectileDeveloperSettings for it to spawn in the world!
-Next up is the SimpleNiagaraManager.
-This is what sets the AECSProjectilesNiagaraManager BP actor to get spawned by the subsystem and the Niagara Entity ID stuff.
-This should be set up already unless I broke something.
+This is what sets the AECSProjectilesNiagaraManagerBP actor to get spawned by the subsystem and the default Niagara Entity ID stuff.

 Now you should be able to call the blueprint library function "SpawnECSBulletNiagaraGrouped" and it should spawn a bullet with the default setup at the given location.
 There is an example in TestBulletSpammer.uasset unless I forgot to hook things up.